 Should Outreach Service families choose to switch to the Profile & Outreach Service track, their adoption worker can assist them with the transition.
 On average, it will take approximately six months longer for families who start in the Outreach Service track to enter the Profile & Outreach Service track.
 Families desiring the profile service in addition to outreach are able to save some time in their process by initially choosing the Profile & Outreach Service track.

 An adoption counselor will consult with you on your specific designated adoption situation to determine the needs of the adoptive and birth families, and to plan for services to meet those needs.
 We will consult with all attorneys and agencies involved to coordinate a plan.
 We also utilize our experience, knowledge and connections to help families navigate the process of connecting with a birth family in another state.

 We have developed and maintain effective collaborations with outside resources critical to a designated adoption process such as Interstate Compact on the Placement of Children (ICPC), American Academy of Adoption Attorneys, Indian Law Center, and Department of Human Services.

 Many designated situations can be time critical.
 We will act responsively to ensure the best opportunity for adoptive families to complete requirements necessary for the placement of a child into their home.

 Lutheran Social Service of Minnesota is a member of the Lutheran Adoption Network (LAN) which is a national network of agencies providing adoption services.
 If you are in need of adoption services in another state, we can access reliable services through the Lutheran Adoption Network.

 Serving All Families

 We are dedicated to serving all families.
-Our infant open adoption program is open to individuals and families regardless of marital status, sexuality, religion or race.
+Our infant open adoption program is open to individuals and families regardless of marital status, sexuality, gender identity, gender expression, religion or race.

 Single Parent AdoptionLGBTQ Adoption